Vast, Detailed, and Flexible: The New Falcon FMS

 And each of those 32 FMSs also has the ability to monitor 32 other FMSs.

 And each of those 1024 FMSs can receive data from up to 32 other FMSs.

 Not unlike the pennies, that number continues to increase exponentially, until pretty soon you’ve got a huge number of very sharp eyes monitoring the vast array of your facilities for the slightest fluctuation indicating danger.

 And you can sit comfortably and monitor it all from one FMS situated, well, wherever you’d like.
-Thanks to the FMS’s web-enabled reporting system, an alert from even the most distant outpost travels to the master almost instantaneously.
+Thanks to the FMS’s web-enabled reporting system, an alert from even the most distant outpost travels to the main almost instantaneously.